 Information You Must Give the Condominium Corporation

-If you are planning to rent your condominium unit, you are responsible for providing the condominium corporation with certain written information.
+When renting out your condominium unit, you must provide the condominium corporation with certain written information.
 The condominium corporation cannot prevent you from renting your unit but they are legally entitled to the following information:

 - an address where you can be personally served with documents